samhohcm/RobotArm-Motors-Worksheet/index.md

     </div>
     <div id="collapseFive" class="collapse" data-parent="#accordion">
       <div class="card-body">
-        Let's take a look at the screwdriver.
+        <p>Let's take a look at the screwdriver.
 Take the caps off both ends, you should find different sizes of screwdriver tip.
 If you give each end a pull you will see that you have four possible sizes of tip.
 Make sure to select the correct size in this activity.
-You'll know you've got the right size if it fits snugly into the screw!
+You'll know you've got the right size if it fits snugly into the screw!</p>

         <img src="images/assembly1/img10_compressed.jpg" class="img-fluid" alt="assemblyImage" loading="lazy">
         <br>